Home › Forums › Calendar Products › Events Calendar PRO › near by / geolocation, Show only the first instance…shows last instance…

 http://www.wcsaddict.com/events/upcoming/?action=tribe_list&tribe_paged=1&tribe-bar-geoloc-lat=35.8409242&tribe-bar-geoloc-lng=-78.6228504&tribe-bar-geoloc=27609

-I see you have a consistent format, any way to do this…maybe another plugin I can purchase..haha, that lets me find events nearby with a single click.2.)
-I have repeating events and show only first instance clicked, except it shows the last instance in them.
-I have 3 repeating events, 2 of 3 are showing last events.
+I see you have a consistent format, any way to do this…maybe another plugin I can purchase..haha, that lets me find events nearby with a single click.

 1.) is there a way to populate a users location based on where device is and make a url: … I see you have a consistent format, any way to do this…maybe another plugin I can purchase..haha, that lets me find events nearby with a single click.